A Jacobian Criterion for Artin $v$-stacks: The Tangent Complex of an Artin Stack

 Let us now work out this theory more explicitly, and derive some useful consequences for later.
-In particular, we recall that classically the tangent/cotangent complex controls smoothness of a morphism of schemes. \begin{proposition}{\cite[Proposition~3.1.2]{Il}}{ } Let $f: X \rightarrow Y$ be a locally finitely presented morphism and $T_{X/Y}$ be the usual tangent sheaf of $X$ over $Y$.
+In particular, we recall that classically the tangent/cotangent complex controls smoothness of a morphism of schemes. \begin{proposition}{\cite[Chapter III, Proposition~3.1.2]{Il}}{ } Let $f: X \rightarrow Y$ be a locally finitely presented morphism and $T_{X/Y}$ be the usual tangent sheaf of $X$ over $Y$.
 There is a natural map of complexes

 which induces an isomorphism on cohomology in degree $0$.
-Then $f$ is smooth if and only if this map is a quasi-isomorphism and $T_{X/Y}$ is locally free. \end{proposition} Moreover, we recall that, in the situation of the above proposition, the dimension of a fiber is computed by the rank of $T_{X/Y}$ around that fiber.
+Then $f$ is smooth if and only if this map is a quasi-isomorphism and $T_{X/Y}$ is locally free. \end{proposition} \begin{remark} As in Remark \ref{rem: contangent to tangent}, the citation to \cite{Il} only gives the claim for the cotangent complex and not the tangent complex.
+However, one can easily check that one formally implies the other by dualizing. \end{remark} Moreover, we recall that, in the situation of the above proposition, the dimension of a fiber is computed by the rank of $T_{X/Y}$ around that fiber.

 This reduces the geometric problem of smoothness to the more algebraic problem of computing the cohomology of the tangent complex.
 We would like to have a similar result for stacks.
 We will now work this out more explicity.